intltechventures/Lab.Architecture/12factor/12Factor.md

 ```
 The Twelve Factors
-1. One Codebase tracked in revision control, many
+1. One Codebase tracked in revision control, many deploys
 2. Explicity declare and isolate dependencies
 3. Store config in the environment
 4. Treat backing services as attached resources